 The Liberty SiriusXM Group is comprised of our consolidated subsidiary, SIRIUS XM, corporate cash and its margin loan obligation incurred by a wholly-owned special purpose subsidiary of Liberty.
-As of December 31, 2016, the Liberty SiriusXM Group has cash and cash equivalents of approximately \$287 million, which includes \$214 million of subsidiary cash.
+As of December 31, 2017, the Liberty SiriusXM Group has cash and cash equivalents of approximately \$615 million, which includes \$69 million of subsidiary cash.

-The Braves Group is comprised of our consolidated subsidiary, Braves Holdings, LLC ("Braves Holdings"), which indirectly owns the Atlanta Braves Major League Baseball Club ("ANLBC") and certain assets and liabilities associated with ANLBC's stadium and mixed use development project (the "Development Project") and cash.
-Also upon the Recapitalization, Liberty had attributed to the Braves Group all liabilities arising under a note obligation from Braves Holdings to Liberty, with a total borrowing capacity of up to \$165 million by Braves Holdings (the "Intergroup Note") relating to funds borrowed and used for investment in the Development Project.
-As of December 31, 2015, Braves Holdings had drawn approximately \$31 million on the Intergroup Note, which is included in the Intergroup payable (receivable) line item in the consolidated attributed balance sheet. \$150 million was outstanding under the Intergroup Note which was repaid during June 2016 using proceeds from the subscription rights offering (as described in more detail below), and the Intergroup Note agreement was cancelled.
+The Braves Group is comprised of our consolidated subsidiary, Braves Holdings, LLC ("Braves Holdings"), which indirectly owns the Atlanta Braves Major League Baseball Club ("ANLBC") and certain assets and liabilities associated with ANLBC's statium and mixed use development project (the "Development Project") and cash.
+Also upon the Recapitalization, Liberty had attributed to the Braves Group all liabilities arising under a note obligation from Braves Holdings to Liberty, with a total borrowing capacity of up to \$165 million by Braves Holdings (the "Intergroup Note") relating to funds borrowed and used for investment in the Development Project. \$150 million was outstanding under the Intergroup Note which was repaid during June 2016 using proceeds from the subscription rights offering (as described in more detail below), and the Intergroup Note agreement was cancelled.
 The remaining proceeds from the rights offering were attributed to the Braves Group.
-As of December 31, 2016, the Braves Group has cash and cash equivalents of approximately \$107 million, which includes subsidiary cash.
+As of December 31, 2017, the Braves Group has cash and cash equivalents of approximately \$132 million, which includes \$55 million of subsidiary cash.
+Additionally, as discussed below, the Formula One Group retains an intergroup interest in the Braves Group.

-The Formula One Group is comprised of all of the businesses, assets and liabilities of Liberty other than those specifically attributed to the Liberty SiriusXM Group or the Braves Group, including, as of December 31, 2016, Liberty's interests in Live Nation, minority equity investments in Time Warner Inc. ("Time Warner"), Viacom, Inc. ("Viacom") and Formula 1, the Intergroup Note, the recovery received in connection with the Vivendi lawsuit, cash, an intergroup interest in the Braves Group as well as Liberty's 1.375% Cash Convertible Notes due 2023 and related financial instruments and the 2.25% Exchangeable Senior Debentures due 2016.
-As discussed in more detail in note 2, on September 7, 2016 Liberty, through its indirect wholly owned subsidiary Liberty GR Cayman Acquisition Company, entered into two definitive stock purchase agreements relating to the acquisition of Delta Topco Limited ("Delta Topco"), the parent company of Formula 1, a global motorsports business.
+The Formula One Group is comprised of all of the businesses, assets and liabilities of Liberty other than those specifically attributed to the Liberty SiriusXM Group or the Braves Group, including, as of December 31, 2017, Liberty's interests in Formula 1 and Live Nation, a minority equity investment in Time Warner Inc. ("Time Warner"), the Intergroup Note, the recovery received in connection with the Vivendi lawsuit, cash, an intergroup interest in the Braves Group as well as Liberty's 1.375% Cash Convertible Notes due 2023 and related financial instruments, Liberty's 1% Cash Convertible Notes due 2023 and related financial instruments, Liberty's 1% Cash Convertible Notes due 2023 and Liberty's 2.25% Exchangeable Senior Debentures due 2046.
+As discussed in more detail in note 2, on September 7, 2016 Liberty, through its indirect wholly owned subsidiary Liberty GR Cayman Acquisition Company, entered into two definitive stock global motorsports business.
 The transactions contemplated by the first purchase agreement were completed on September 7, 2016 and provided for the acquisition of slightly less than a 20% minority stake in Formula 1 on an undiluted basis.
-On October 27, 2016 under the terms of the first purchase agreement, Liberty acquired an additional incremental equity interest of Delta Topco, maintaining Liberty's investment in Delta Topco on an undiluted basis and increasing slightly to 19.1% on a fully diluted basis.
-Liberty's interest in Delta Topco and by extension Formula 1 is attributed to the Formula One Group.
-Liberty acquired 100% of the fully diluted equity interests of Delta Topco, other than a nominal number of shares held by certain Formula 1 teams, in a closing under the second purchase agreement (and following the unwind of the first purchase agreement) on January 23, 2017 (the "Second Closing").
+On October 27, 2016 under the terms of the first purchase agreement, Liberty acquired an additional increasing slightly to 19.1% on a fully diluted basis.
+Liberty's interest in Delta Topco on an undiluted basis and increasing slightly to 19.1% on a fully diluted 100% of the fully diluted equity interests of Delta Topco, other than a nominal number of shares held by certain Formula 1 teams, in a closing under the second purchase agreement (and following the unwind of the first purchase agreement) on January 23, 2017 (the "Second Closing").
 Liberty's acquired interest in Formula 1, along with existing Formula 1 cash and debt (which is non-recourse to Liberty), was attributed to the Formula One Group upon completion of the Second Closing.
-As of December 31, 2016, the Formula One Group has cash and cash equivalents of approximately \$168 million.
+As of December 31, 2017, the Formula One Group has cash and cash equivalents of approximately \$282 million, which includes \$165 million of subsidiary cash.